-How to Find a Faulty Power that Causes Tripping Circuit?
+How To Find a Faulty Power That Causes Tripping Circuit?

-The switchboard will have a mains switch that powers all circuits and then each circuit has its own trip switch, which should be labelled.
+The switchboard will have a mains switch that powers all circuits and then each circuit has its own trip switch, which should be labeled.
 If you find the socket circuit has tripped, switch it back on.
 If the switch keeps tripping off, it is time to complete an isolation test as one of your appliances is causing you to lose your power.

 Unplug all your appliances – simply turning them off will not do – and turn the circuit back on.
 If it still won’t stay on then there is a fault between the switch and your sockets, and you will need to contact an electrician.
 If it stays on, then go through the process of individually plugging each appliance back in to determine which one is faulty.
 It’s the one that will trip the circuit.

-2. Surge-diverter – Use surge protectors to protect your electrical appliances from excessive voltage spikes, causing appliance faults and power trips;
+2. Surge-Diverter – Use surge protectors to protect your electrical appliances from excessive voltage spikes, causing appliance faults and power trips.